Home » Recipe Index » Recipes » Air Fryer Recipes

 High angle shot of a plate of air fryer broccolini with lemon and forks in the background.

-• Healthy: Cooking broccolini in the air fryer is a healthy choice— it’s lower in fat and calories compared to deep-fried options, but still packed with flavor And of course, broccolini is loaded with nutrients like vitamin C and fiber.
+The air fryer makes it crispy and delicious, with a slightly charred exterior and a tender inside.
+Plus, cooking it in hte air fryer means that it is lower in fat and calories compared to deep-fried options, but still packed with flavor And of course, broccolini is loaded with nutrients like vitamin C and fiber.

-• Versatility: I love that this versatile vegetable can be served in a variety of ways.
+I love that this versatile vegetable can be served in a variety of ways.
 It’s perfect as a simple side dish.
-Or toss it into pasta or on top of a rice bowl for added flavor, color, and texture!
+Or toss it into noodles or fried rice, or top of a rice bowl with it for added flavor, color, and texture!

 Try These Flavor Variations